RavioliMiseroli/RavioliMiseroli/README.md

 🌱 I’m currently learning C# and JavaScript

-📫 How to reach me: Tinacxx1103@gmail.com
+📫 How to reach me: https://www.linkedin.com/in/tinachenxx/

 😄 Pronouns: She/Her/Hers

-⚡ Fun fact: I AM a FFXIV Addict and I love taking pictures ❤

 ### 👐 See ya